Issues

 Housing affordability and homelessness are issues that impact every resident in San José.
 The Silicon Valley Pain Index reports that only 27% of all Silicon Valley residents can afford the cost of a median-priced home.
 To rent a two-bedroom apartment in San José, a minimum-wage earner would need to work 3.7 jobs.
 Of all major cities in the U.S., San José ranked #1 in youth homelessness.
 For all who were born in San José, attend our public schools, or contribute to our region’s economic prosperity, I am dedicated to ensuring there is a safe, stable place for you to rest and call home.
 I will lead on solutions that generate more affordable housing to ensure there is a place for every family, older adult, and essential worker who wants to continue calling San José home.

 Due to the high cost of living, in San José you are more likely to be a renter than a home-owner.
 As a result, it is critical we strengthen tenants’ protections and rights.
-Building upon San José tenant protection ordinance, we can advance tenant stability through local preference policy, aiming to prioritize housing for renters at risk of displacement in their neighborhoods; we can also improve landlord accountability through landlord registries and by providing renters with the right to legal counsel.
+Building upon San José tenant protection ordinance, we can advance tenant stability through a local preference policy, aiming to prioritize housing for renters at risk of displacement in their neighborhoods; we can also improve landlord accountability through landlord registries and by providing renters with the right to legal counsel.
 While home-ownership remains out of reach for many, ensuring an equitable and tenant-friendly housing environment in our city will require policies that promote stability, fairness, and affordability in the rental market by advancing tenants’ and renters’ rights.

 Last year in California, investors purchased over a quarter of the single-family homes that were sold.
 Investors who can outbid other buyers are preventing first-time home buyers from entering the market.
 I propose that those who are fortunate enough to be purchasing a second home—which they do not intend to live in full-time—shall pay a tax to fund acquisition of permanent affordable housing.
-Additionally, the Bay Area Housing Finance Authority is working to place a general obligation bond on the November 2024 ballot, which I will champion as a new source of funding to continue building and preserving affordable housing in San José.

 Whether you are remodeling your home or building a larger development, wait times to begin the permitting process for your project are close to a year at the City of San José building and planning department.
 A consequence of this excessive delay is limited housing production, which further contributes to our homelessness crisis.
 It’s no secret that the City of San José loses skilled employees to neighboring municipalities with more competitive pay and benefits.
 Providing city staff with child care, increased wages, and a stronger benefits package are strategies urgently needed for the recruitment and retention of skilled Building and Planning employees.
 Addressing the need to staff our Building and Planning Department cannot be overlooked as part of the solution towards meeting our community’s housing needs.

 Our need to feel secure in our homes, neighborhoods, and community at-large is at the heart of public safety.
 Meeting this goal will require forward-thinking police practices and ample investment in community services to ensure our neighborhoods are healthy environments where residents can live and play safely.
-It is critical we consider the safety of our community in holistic terms through a coordinated and preventative approach that includes preschool education, youth employment programs, recreation opportunities, job training and retention, access to mental health and substance abuse treatment, and creating stable housing.
-To reach this vision, I will advocate for a just city budget that funds safe youth spaces and holistic partnerships with public safety officers.

 The ability to move freely in your neighborhood and access local services is essential for communities that thrive.
 Accessible public transit is fundamental for reducing greenhouse emissions, promoting walkable neighborhoods, and uplifting socio-economic growth.
 When neighborhoods are car-centered, the people living in those communities are more likely to suffer negative health impacts, such as obesity, high blood pressure, and poor mental health.
 The City of San José has also had a concerning amount of pedestrian and cyclist fatalities in recent years.
 It is imperative that we have outspoken leadership on this issue, and my work on the MTC Policy Advisory Council has prepared me to lead in this space.